babar-raza/package-descriptions/aspose.cloud/npm/Aspose.BarCode Cloud SDK for Node.js.md

 **Postal barcode symbologies**:
 Postnet, Planet, USPS OneCode, Australia Post, Deutsche Post Identcode, Deutsche Post Leticode, RM4SCC, SingaporePost, AustralianPosteParcel, SwissPostParcel, UpcaGs1DatabarCoupon.

-## Platform Independence

-Aspose.BarCode Cloud’s is a true REST API that can be used from any platform.
-You can use it with any language that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started with Aspose.BarCode Cloud SDK for Node.js

-You do not need to install anything to get started with Aspose.BarCode Cloud SDK for Node.js.
-Just create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.
+Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information and free quota to use the API.
+Now execute `npm install aspose-barcode-cloud-node --save` from the command line to install Aspose.BarCode Cloud SDK for Node.js via NPM.

 The complete source code is available at [GitHub Repository](https://github.com/aspose-barcode-cloud/aspose-barcode-cloud-node).
-You can either directly use it in your project via source code or get nmpjs distribution (recommended).

-Please execute `npm install aspose-barcode-cloud-node --save` from the command line to install Aspose.BarCode for Cloud via NPM.

 ## Using Node.js to Generate PDF417 Barcode